Flashbang-Time/project-phoenix/README.md

 1C.
 Import the web.py, index.html and os image using your file manager (just open the files with termux and import them into the default [downloads] folder)

 2C.
-MAKE SURE YOUR OS IMAGE IS CALLED os.qcow2 OTHERWISE THE VM WON'T BOOT

-3C.
 Execute these commands:
    cd downloads
-   pyhton web.py
+   python web.py

-4C.
+3C.
 If everything went well, you should be able to access the web interface using 127.0.0.1:5000 on any browser

 💡 USING THE VM